cyber-leah/grc-portfolio/Cybersecurity-in-Government-Organizations/CAP-CBK-Notes.md

 ---

-## 📖 Chapter 1: Introduction to the Risk Management Framework (RMF)
+## 📖 Chapter 1: Security Authorization of Information Systems

 - **Purpose of RMF:** Structured process for integrating security and risk management into the system development life cycle (SDLC).
 - **Steps of RMF:**